 - Repeat this exercise once a week choosing new topics from the lists or making up your own.

 The more you write, and the more you face this unpolished writing, the easier it will become to start new projects or dive into writing academic papers.
 You will no longer be paralyzed by the feeling that you must write a polished paper the first time you sit down to write.
-The more writing you do in general, the better you will feel about writing, and the more confident you will become.
+As you write more, you’ll become better acquainted with what your thoughts look like written down.
+You’ll get used to working with raw material, and writing tasks will become less daunting.

 Now let’s try it out!